starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 ### Elimination of Component Duplication

 - **Objective:** Expedite the design and development process by reducing redundancy in common components.
-- **Solution:** Implement a ready-made library and standardized patterns to enable teams to create and test layouts more efficiently.
+- **Solution:** Implement a library of standardized patterns to enable teams to create and test layouts more efficiently.

 ### Poor Accessibility

 - **Objective:** Enhance the accessibility and inclusivity of our products.
-- **Solution:** Integrate accessibility features into our component libraries, addressing both design and code repositories to ensure a more universally accessible user experience.
+- **Solution:** Integrate accessibility features into our component libraries, addressing both design and code repositories to ensure a more accessible user experience.

 ### Inconsistencies Across Products